fharding1/gemux/README.md

 There are already a billion HTTP Go multiplexers, so why was `gemux` created?

-* While it's [possible](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html) to use the standard library `net/http.ServeMux`, it's insufficient for most projects without writing lots of redundant code that's hard to follow (no quick list of routes)
+* While it's [possible](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html) to use the standard library `net/http.ServeMux`, it's insufficient for most projects without writing lots of redundant code that's hard to follow (no quick reference list of routes)
 * Libraries like `gorilla/mux` are great, but they intend to cover many use cases and therefore have too much cleverness/magic, as well as a very large API, which means there's a high learning curve and it's sometimes difficult to understand what exactly is going on
 * Other libraries weigh speed over practicality and readability, causing weird APIs with hard to read codebases
 * Some libraries disallow things the HTTP specification allows (e.g. treat methods as something other than just a plain string)